Editor's note: This post was last updated on April 7, 2020

 We all know the toll on local small businesses that rely on foot traffic has the potential to be devastating, we encourage you to think creatively and do what you can to support local businesses.
 With local business owners stepping up and doing things like this...the least we can do is figure out ways to pay it forward.
 Here are a few ways to show your support:

-- Buy a gift card: You can purchase gift cards from businesses across the region HERE. *Small businesses are encouraged to register.
+- Buy a gift card to be redeemed at a later date.
+You can purchase gift cards from businesses across the region at Support Local NWA. *Small businesses are encouraged to register.

 - Shop Online